Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 The VSA Payload ImplementationDataTypeElement shall immediately aggregate another ImplementationDataTypeElement (representing the first dimension) that shall fulfill all of the following conditions:

+• The attribute ImplementationDataTypeElement.category shall be set to STRUCTURE.
 • The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
+• The attribute ImplementationDataTypeElement.arraySize shall be defined.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value allIndicesDifferentArraySize.

+The ImplementationDataTypeElement shall aggregate another ImplementationDataTypeElement that fulfills the following conditions:

+• The attribute ImplementationDataTypeElement.arraySizeSemantics shall not be defined.
 • The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.
 • The attribute ImplementationDataTypeElement.arraySize shall not be defined.
-• The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value inheritedFromArrayElementTypeSize.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall not be defined.

+The aggregation chain is continued by a (possible empty) sequence of a pair of ImplementationDataTypeElements with the following characteristics:

-All intermediate ImplementationDataTypeElements in the aggregation chain that do not terminate the chain shall fulfill all of the following conditions:
+• The first ImplementationDataTypeElement in the pair shall fulfill all of the following conditions:
+  - The attribute ImplementationDataTypeElement.category shall be set to STRUCTURE.

-• The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
+  - The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
+  - The attribute ImplementationDataTypeElement.arraySize shall be defined.
+  - The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value allIndicesDifferentArraySize.

+• The second ImplementationDataTypeElement in the pair shall fulfill all of the following conditions:
+  - The attribute ImplementationDataTypeElement.arraySizeSemantics shall not be defined.
-• The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.
+  - The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.
-• The attribute ImplementationDataTypeElement.arraySize shall not be defined.
+  - The attribute ImplementationDataTypeElement.arraySize shall not be defined.
-• The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value inheritedFromArrayElementTypeSize.
+  - The attribute ImplementationDataTypeElement.arraySizeHandling shall not be defined.

 The terminating ImplementationDataTypeElement in the aggregation chain shall fulfill all of the following conditions: